gholinasabmaryam/Qiskit-Quantum-circuit/README.md

  You’ll see how circuits are created and optimized step by step.

 ## Why Does This Matter?
 Quantum computing is still in its early days, and making circuits run efficiently on hardware is a big challenge.
 This project is a small contribution to understanding how we can make quantum computers more practical and effective.
-Some real-world applications of quantum computing include:

-- **Cryptography and secure communication**
-- **Optimization problems in logistics and finance**
-- **Simulation of complex quantum systems in physics and chemistry**

 ## License
 This project is in the public domain under **The Unlicense**.
 Feel free to use it however you like—improve it, share it, or just play around!